DuyNguyen1879/docker-lab-tutorial/content/images.md

     docker run -d -p 8080:8080 taas:1.0

 Point the browser to the exposed port and login to the Tomcat application server.

+If you want to change the Java version or the Tomcat version, use the ``--build-arg`` flag.

+For example, to build with a different Java version

+    docker build --build-arg JAVA_VERSION='1.8.0' -t taas:1.8.0 .